 Realized as an artistic multimedia installation of sound, moving and still images, found objects and archives, Inner Lines leads us tactilely through a water world of rocky mountains and stunning panoramas of land, river and sacred spaces.
 The immersive experience of water is audibly combined with sounds of insects, electricity, cymbals, and unseen creatures, culminating into an environmental orchestra.
 Human voices sometimes interrupt the entrancing experience as a specter of nostalgia for the past, anger at the present circumstance, or a bitter criticism of the coming future.
 Intimate portraits of people reveal changing face of the area and gigantic dams appear strangely across the river and huge electric poles erect peculiarly over the blue sky.

 Examining the river’s water issues through a variety of documentation, Inner Lines raises questions of a capitalist society, where the planet’s materials unavoidably become a resource for human consumption.
 The video culminates with a romantic view of children happily bathing in the river basin under a wide and sunny sky, upending the dystopian imagery that came before it.

 Inner Lines ponders about the absurdity of human impact on the natural world.

 As an ethnographic and documentary experimentation, Inner Lines has been deployed since 2014 by Desire Machine Collective.

 Discourse on ‘Decolonization of Nature’

 at NON Berlin

-Considering Inner Lines as a local testimony of nature-human relationship embedded in a global political and historical context, the artist talk Decolonization of Nature will carry out discourses on the development paradigm and modernization as well as indigenous world views and belief systems that define nature beyond the ‘nature-culture’ binary.
+Considering Inner Lines as a local testimony of nature-human relationship embedded in a global political and historical context, the conversation Decolonization of Nature will carry out discourses on the development paradigm and modernization that define nature beyond the ‘nature-culture’ binary.

 Desire Machine Collective